Diddi and Me. The Nico Ramos Story

 At Neat Video we were proud to learn that we’re also a small part of the hustle.

 "Neat Video comes in clutch," says Neeks, "because a lot of the time I’m shooting in low light conditions - concerts, clubs, studios.
 I’m currently working on a project for Universal Music Publishing Group.
 We were shooting inside a music studio with LED light panels, but the client didn't want the light so bright in their eyes.
 I knew this would be an issue.
-Sure enough, I had tons of noise, but that’s Neat Video’s specialty."
+Sure enough, I had tons of noise, but that’s Neat Video’s speciality."

 What words of advice does Nico have to share about working with celebrities?